kubicek11/Version_control_Git/project/project_main.md

 ```bash
 git clone [remote url] --branch [branch_name] --single-branch [folder]
 ```
-It cleans just one specified branch from our repo without other branches.
+It clones just one specified branch from our repo without other branches.
 It might be useful when our repo has large amount of branches and we would like to work just on one or few of them.

 - Lastly, if we have time for that, we can try cleaning up our repo.
 For that the useful function might be "filter-branch".
-By using this command you are able to go through your history and try to indemnify big objects and trying to solve problems manually.
+By using this command you are able to go through your history and try to indentify big objects and trying to solve problems manually.
 While using such a command we rewrite the history of our project (commit ids change).
 Which might create additional difficulties for other developers working on this project.

 2. Case with huge binary assets: